GianlucaCarra/GianlucaCarra/README.md

 ## Experience 💼

-I've been working as a freelance web developer for over two years, specializing in developing responsive and intuitive web applications.
+I've been working as a freelance web developer for over three years, specializing in developing responsive and intuitive web applications.
 My expertise includes creative problem-solving and a deep understanding of each project's unique essence.

 ## Approach 🎨